 O.P.E.R.A.
 Inc. is determined to bring the magnificent structure back to its grandeur and make it a meaningful part of the community.
-Money has been raised for a new facade on the old Randall's (grocery) part of the building.
-It is awaiting approval from the N.D.
-State Historic Society.
 The restoration is being done by a group of dedicated volunteers, with the help of grants, donations and fund-raising events.

-If you'd like to visit the Opera House, stop by Crabtree Insurance or the Calico Cat to arrange for a tour.
-These businesses are also located on Main Street, west of Hwy.
-281. Or, you can contact Jeanette Robb-Ruenz at 701-349-4329, or by email: email@example.com.
+If you'd like to visit the Opera House, stop by the Calico Cat (across Main Street) to arrange for a tour.
+Or, you can contact Justin Meidinger, by email: firstname.lastname@example.org or by phone, 701-535-0347.

-Contact Jeanette if you would like to rent the lobby for your special occasion.
+Contact Justin if you would like to rent the lobby for your special occasion.